To'utupu 'oe 'Otu Felenite Association

 Established 2000

 Turning Point Community Programs (TPCP) dedicated their new CORE program wellness center to late TOFA President and Founder, Ofa Mann.
-She dedicated a lifetime of advocacy for mental health to her clients as well as her community.
+She dedicated a lifetime of advocacy for mental health to her clients as well as the community.
 'Ofa's family came out in support of this opening.
-What an honor!
+Well deserved honor.

 TOFA supports Bloom Leadership and PI students at Luther Burbank High School's Nesian Fest where there was a showcase of the Pasifika cultures represented at Burbank High School.
 Ambassadors were out there with a raffle and prizes in support of their program.